Bankstown Community Resource Group

 What services does Bankstown Community Resource Group offer for children?

-Bankstown Community Resource Group provides occupational therapy services for children, including early intervention support and paediatric occupational therapy.
-They work with children across different developmental stages.
-To understand which specific services might suit your child's needs, it's best to contact them directly or speak with your GP about what would be most helpful for your family.
+Bankstown Community Resource Group provides occupational therapy services for children, including early intervention support.
+They work with children across different developmental stages and offer paediatric occupational therapy.
+For specific details about which services might suit your child's needs, it's worth contacting them directly or speaking with your GP about what support would be most helpful.

-How do I access occupational therapy at this clinic?
+How do I access occupational therapy through this service?

 Keep exploring